XBIT Iron Condor Strategy

 XBIT (XBiotech Inc.), in the Healthcare sector, (Biotechnology industry), listed on NASDAQ.

-A beta of 0.86 places XBIT roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
+A beta of 0.85 places XBIT roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
+XBIT pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a iron condor on XBIT?